SwaroopManade/projects/ServeSmart/ReadMe.txt

-For your restaurant web application using Spring Boot and React.js, here are some things you should consider:
+restaurant web application using Spring Boot and React.js

 ### 1. **Backend Design (Spring Boot)**
    - **Entity Design**: Create entities like `Dish`, `Table`, `Order`, and `Bill`.
 These entities should have relationships: